shimmer-croissant0707/web_scraping_project/README.md

 # NYCDSA Web Scraping Project

-This is a web scraping project where I scraped the website xiachufang using Scrapy package.
+This is a web scraping project where I scraped the website xiachufang using Scrapy package. \
+Scrapy codes contained in xiachufang folder.\
+Data analysis folder contains csv files and jupyter notebook file for processing and analyzing the data.\

 I mainly studied the following questions.